sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 Steps to Create EMR Cluster and Deploy Fire
 --------------------------------------------------

-* AWS web Console -> Management tools -> CloudFormation -> Create Stack -> Upload a template to Amazon S3 (Select the updated emr-fire.json from your system) -> Provide all the required details
+* AWS web Console -> Management tools -> CloudFormation -> Create Stack -> Upload a template to Amazon S3

+  * Select the updated **emr-fire.json** from your system
+  * Provide all the required details

+* Stack name

-* Stack name - CloudFormation stack name
+  * CloudFormation stack name

 .. list-table:: Parameters
    :widths: 10 40